 - Identification of a target that is applicable to human cancer treatment.
-Is intervention with this target likely to lead to a therapeutic, diagnostic, or medical device that could be useful in the treatment of cancer? - Selection of a lead compound, assay, or device technology based on the target.
-Is the identification of potential developmental candidates based on a set of in vitro tests followed by selection of a lead candidate based on considerations (as appropriate for the candidate) of pharmacodynamic parameters and the results of preclinical, in vivo, proof-of-principle studies in relevant animal models of disease? - Description of a high-level clinical development plan detailing each of the clinical studies the preclinical work is meant to support.
+Is intervention with this target likely to lead to a therapeutic, medical device, diagnostic, or service that could be useful in the treatment of cancer? - Selection of a lead compound, assay, or device technology based on the target.
+Is the identification of potential developmental candidates based on a set of in vitro tests followed by selection of a lead candidate based on considerations (as appropriate for the candidate) of pharmacodynamic parameters and the results of preclinical, in vivo, proof-of-principle studies in relevant animal models of disease? - Description of a high-level clinical development plan detailing each of the clinical studies supporting the marketing approval (Phase 1, 2, & 3) the preclinical work is meant to support.
 Designing the preclinical program requires an understanding of the duration of the clinical studies required by regulatory authorities.
 Consequently, a brief outline of each of the phase 1, phase 2, and phase 3 studies necessary to obtain regulatory approval and reimbursement funding must be sketched out prior to deciding which toxicology studies would be required.